 Distracted driving is a hazard that affects everyone, from the highway to the job-site.
 In fact, it has become such a huge safety and health issue that the National Safety Council named April as Distracted Driving Awareness Month to highlight this year-round issue.
 Every death caused by distracted driving is 100% preventable with the correct training and best practices on the road.

-Sean Purcell, Risk Management Technical Manager at Builders Mutual, joins us to bust the top five myths about distracted driving and share the facts that can keep you and your team safe behind the wheel.
+Risk Management expert Sean Purcell joins us to bust the top five myths about distracted driving and share the facts that can keep you and your team safe behind the wheel.

 Myth #1: Distracted driving only happens on the road.

 It is certainly important to eliminate distracted driving while operating company vehicles on the road, but distracted driving is often overlooked when it comes to company machinery.
 During the day, employees may actually spend more time behind the wheels of backhoes, bulldozers, and excavators.
 While operating this heavy machinery, implementing distracted driving best practices becomes more important than ever.
 Drivers must be aware of their team members at work and the hazards of the job-site.

 Myth #2: Hands-free driving solves the issue of distracted driving.

 When you or your employees are driving company vehicles or machinery, the task at hand requires your eyes, hands, and mind.
 With hands-free driving, hands can stay on the wheel and eyes can look out to the road ahead, solving two major problems that phones typically present.
 Still, hands-free driving doesn’t free the driver’s mind to focus on the task at hand.
 Instead of paying attention to the surroundings, the driver is still engaged in a conversation and cannot make the best judgments for safe driving or quick decisions needed to prevent an accident.